Kholeka98/Data_Cleaning_Excel/README.md

 2. The scatterplot revealed no explicit relationship between the price of products and the number of products sold.

-3. It was inferred that  skincare generates the highest revenue, accounting for 41.83 % of the total revenue.
+3. It was inferred that overall  skincare generates the highest revenue, accounting for 41.83 % of the total revenue.